How to promote the brand of a league, team, player or you

 In digital media terms, addressability refers to the ability to find and target a uniquely identified entity.
 In the internet of things (IoT), we can tag people and things with a Uniform Resource Identifier (URI).
 A URI is a sequence of characters that identifies a logical or physical resource.
 In other words, it's a really long series of numbers and letters different from all of the others that we use to communicate via the internet.

-Brands must (a) know their customers, (b) where their customers are, (c) on what media platforms or devices, and (d) when.
+Brands must (a) know who their customers are, (b) where their customers are located, (c) what media platforms or devices their customers use, and (d) when.
 With media stacking (unrelated use of multiple devices) and media meshing (related use of multiple devices) brands must assess how the relationship is going in a complex, interactive environment where the average attention span is approximately eight seconds, according to Microsoft.
 Frankly, we are surprised you are still reading this paragraph.
 Please enjoy this short stock comic strip that took us three seconds to find.

 The major environmental factors to analyze include the Political & Legal, Economic, Social, and Technological (PEST) factors.
 We spent more time on technology (devices & addressability) above because of its critical role in media, but sometimes brands fail to adjust to other major shifts that influence consumption behaviors.
 Laws may change, politics and politicians change, the economy may soar or tank, and societal values may shift.
 In sum, the first steps in developing a promotion campaign are analyzing the three C's (customers, company and competition) and the PEST factors to define the customer problem with the brand.